Well-posedness of dispersion managed nonlinear Schr\"odinger equations: Introduction

 for all $t\in \R$, where $X= H^1(\R)$ if $\dav>0$ and $X= L^2(\R)$ if $\dav=0$.

-Moreover, if $\dav>0$ and $0<\lambda<\lambda_{\text{cr}}$ then $S_\lambda^{\dav}= \emptyset$. \end{theorem} \begin{remark} If the average dispersion is negative, $\dav<0$, the nonlinearity in \eqref{eq:main} is \emph{defocusing}, at least when it is given by the Kerr approximation.
+In addition, if $\dav>0$ and $0<\lambda<\lambda_{\text{cr}}^{\dav}$ then $S_\lambda^{\dav}= \emptyset$. \end{theorem} \begin{remarks} \begin{theoremlist} \item In the third assumption of the above theorem, the condition $|h(a)|\lesssim a^{p_1} + a^{p_2}$ for some $0<p_1\le p_2<8$ and all $a>0$ clearly implies assumption \ref{ass: dav not zero global}. \item For the existence of a critical threshold $\lambda_{cr}$ for which the set of ground states $S_\lambda^{\dav}$ is not empty when $\lambda>\lambda_{cr}$ slightly weaker assumptions suffice, see Theorem \ref{thm:existence}.
+For saturating nonlinearitioes we need to restrict the range of $p$ from $0<p<4$ to $1\le p<3$ in order to have $S_\lambda^{0}\neq\emptyset$.
+The additional assumptions are needed to ensure global existence of solutions. \item If the average dispersion is negative, $\dav<0$, the nonlinearity in \eqref{eq:main} is \emph{defocusing}, at least when it is given by the Kerr approximation.
 For the local NLS it is known that there are no stationary solutions, i.e., solitons, in this case.
 For the dispersion managed NLS this is not known.
-While there are some numerical simulations, which show stable propagation of pulses for negative average dispersion $\dav<0$ with $|\dav|$ small, it seems that these pulses loose energy over time by radiation.
-Thus they are not true stationary solutions, see \cite[Remark 3.2]{ZGJT01}. \end{remark}
+While there are some numerical simulations, which show stable propagation of pulses for negative average dispersion $\dav<0$ with $|\dav|$ small, it seems that these pulses lose energy over time by radiation.
+Thus they are not expected to be true stationary solutions, see \cite[Remark 3.2]{ZGJT01}.
+However, this has not been shown rigorously. \end{theoremlist} \end{remarks}